HopkinsIDD/ncov_incubation/README.md

 Real-time estimation of the Wuhan coronavirus incubation time
 =============================================================

-Updated: Tue Jan 28 20:05:35 2020
+Updated: Tue Jan 28 20:12:39 2020

-The our lab has been collecting data on the exposure and symptom onset for Wuhan novel coronavirus (nCoV-2019) cases that have been confirmed outside of the Hubei province.
+Our lab has been collecting data on the exposure and symptom onset for Wuhan novel coronavirus (nCoV-2019) cases that have been confirmed outside of the Hubei province.
 These cases have been confirmed either in other countries or in regions of China with no known local transmission.
 We search for news articles and reports in both English and Chinese and abstract the data necessary to estimate the incubation period of nCoV-2019.
-Two authors independently review the full text of each case report to ensure that data is correctly input.
+Two team members independently review the full text of each case report to ensure that data is correctly input.
 Discrepancies are resolved by discussion and consensus.

 Data summary